confuzedskull/G2/readme.txt

--keyboard movement not regulated by the game clock -grabbing an object and moving it into another sometimes makes them stack ontop of eachother -sometimes an object stops shooting for no reason
+-keyboard movement not regulated by the game clock -grabbing an object and moving it into another sometimes makes them stack ontop of eachother -sometimes an object stops shooting for no reason -clicking and dragging an object sometimes activates the selection box -inertia is not fully working

 Disclaimer:
 This program was made using the OpenGL Utility Toolkit(GLUT) created by Mark Kilgard.